nrfconnect/sdk-nrf/applications/machine_learning/README.rst

    This signal is marked as anomaly by the machine learning model and **LED1** starts breathing.
 #.
 Press and hold **Button 1** for more than 5 seconds to switch to the data forwarding mode.
    After the mode is switched, **LED1** starts to blink rapidly.
 #.
-Connect to the development kit with a terminal emulator (for example, PuTTY).
+Connect to the development kit with a terminal emulator (for example, `nRF Connect Serial Terminal`_).
-   See :ref:`putty` for the required settings.
+   See :ref:`test_and_optimize` for the required settings.
 #.
 Observe the sensor readouts represented as comma-separated values.
    Every line represents a single sensor readout.
 #.
-Turn off PuTTY to ensure that only one program will access data on UART.
+Turn off the terminal emulator to ensure that only one program will access data on UART.

 Optionally, you can also connect to the device using `Edge Impulse's data forwarder`_ and forward data to `Edge Impulse studio`_ (after logging in).
 See `Forwarding data to Edge Impulse studio`_ for details.